Everest Base Camp Trek - 14 Days

 • No, there are no ATMs along the trail, so bring enough Nepali rupees for food, teahouses, showers, charging devices, and small souvenirs.
 To reduce anxiety while trekking, most hikers find it most convenient to take out cash in Kathmandu or Lukla before beginning their journey.

-• Yes, the 14 days EBC trek in the Nepal travel package includes airport pickup and airport drop-off on your arrival and departure.
+• Yes, the 14 days EBC trek includes airport pickup and airport drop-off on your arrival and departure.
 On your arrival, we will meet you at the Tribhuvan International Airport and transport you to your hotel in Thamel.
-Whereas during your return flight to your country, we will drop you off at the airport nearly 3 hours before your flight.
+During your return flight to your country, we will drop you off at the airport nearly 3 hours before your flight.

 • Yes, the Everest Base Camp Trek 14 Days is family-friendly, but elderly people, small children, and unfit individuals may not be able to make it due to the lengthy trekking days and high altitude.